 His father’s second act as an artist also helps explain how, at 33, Mendelsund had the confidence to abandon his career as a classical pianist (“Eventually, I realized that I’d never truly be world class”) and reinvent himself.
 His wife suggested he try something visual—he was always drawing; he had designed their wedding invitation.
 “Sometimes the obvious things take a long time to see.”

-So he finagled a job interview—his mother’s friend regularly played Scrabble with the partner of Chip Kidd, the Knopf art director behind Michael Crichton’s Jurassic Park, as well as books by Donna Tartt and David Sedaris—and though his modest portfolio mostly included designs for his own CDs, a week later he had a job at Vintage.
+So he finagled a job interview—his mother had a connection to Chip Kidd, the Knopf art director behind Michael Crichton’s Jurassic Park, as well as books by Donna Tartt and David Sedaris—and though his modest portfolio mostly included designs for his own CDs, a week later he had a job at Vintage.
 Eight months after that he joined a team of seven designers at Knopf, perhaps the most venerable publishing house in Manhattan.

 Fourteen years and about a thousand covers later (including Sonia Sotomayor’s memoir, a fictional chivalry guide by Ethan Hawke, most of James Joyce’s works, and the entire oeuvres of Italo Calvino and Franz Kafka), he sits on his living room sofa drinking coffee as a man tunes the piano.
 At 48, dressed in jeans, a shawl-collared sweater, and wool socks, he still exudes the puckish charm of Tom Hulce’s Mozart in Amadeus; it’s hard to believe he’s the father of two teenage girls.